hw-claudio/LabsConf2020/JourneyToVMsInContainers.md

 the final few steps to reach their goal of running virtual machines on Kubernetes!

-# Summit: Running Virtual Machines on Green Kubernetes and Kubevirt!
+# Summit: Running Virtual Machines on Green Kubevirt!

 Two of the most interesting custom resources provided by KubeVirt are